 We rescue captive big cats, like lions, tigers, and cougars – animals who are at risk.
-And we’re working to ban the private ownership of big cats in the united states.
+And we’re working to ban the private ownership of big cats in the US.

 In the United States, there are as many as 10,000 big cats in captivity.

-These animals are at risk of abuse and often live in terrible conditions: in private hands, in menageries masquerading as rescue sanctuaries, and at unqualified roadside zoos operating with little oversight or accountability.
+These animals are at risk for abuse and often live in terrible conditions: in private hands, menageries masquerading as rescue sanctuaries, and at unqualified roadside zoos operating with little oversight or accountability.

-When these big cats are surrendered or confiscated, rescue operations kick into gear and transfer the cats to qualified sanctuaries.
-But, for too long, many sanctuaries had to turn these cats away.
+When big cats are surrendered or confiscated, rescue operations kick into gear to transfer the cats to qualified sanctuaries.
+But for too long, many sanctuaries had to turn cats away.

 Working alone, sanctuaries didn’t have enough resources to rescue all the cats in need.
 But working together, they’re able to do more.

-Now, when cats are surrendered to sanctuaries that can’t place them, the sanctuaries contact each other or IFAW’s hotline—and the cats have homes within hours.
+Now, when cats are surrendered to sanctuaries that can’t place them, the sanctuaries contact each other or IFAW's hotline, and within hours, the cats have homes.

 As we rescue big cats in need across the U.S., we are also working to rein in the U.S. trade in captive exotic felines by advancing the Big Cat Public Safety Act, federal legislation that would end the private ownership of big cats.